COVID-19 pandemic in Arizona: January 2020

+↑ County where individuals with a positive case reside.
+Location of diagnosis and treatment may vary.; ↑ Reported confirmed cases.
+Actual case numbers are probably higher.; ↑ July 2019 population estimate from "2019estimateswithchallenge.pdf" (PDF).
+Arizona Office of Economic Opportunity.
+Retrieved September 27, 2020.;

 March 2020

 On March 6, a woman from Pinal County was diagnosed with COVID-19.
 The woman, in her 40s, is a healthcare worker and was hospitalized at a Phoenix-area hospital, according to the Pinal County Public Health Department.
 This case was the first confirmed instance in Arizona of community spread, or where the source of the infection is unknown.

 On March 7, the Arizona Republic reported that a Phoenix-area man in his 20s posted a video on YouTube stating that he had been diagnosed with COVID-19 on March 3 after traveling to Paris.
 According to his LinkedIn page, the man worked for Riot House, a nightclub in the east/northeast Phoenix suburb of Scottsdale.
 Riot House announced that they brought in a professional "medical-grade" cleaning company to deep-clean Riot House and a sister restaurant per the guidance of the Maricopa County Department of Public Health.

 U.S. Representative Paul Gosar (R-Arizona) announced on March 8 that he and several of his staff had come into contact with an individual who soon afterward tested positive for COVID-19.
 The exposure happened at the annual Conservative Political Action Conference (CPAC), which was held in the Washington, D.C., area (Fort Washington, MD) February 26–29.
 Gosar and the staff members went into self-isolation.

 On March 11, Jonathan Nez, president of the Navajo Nation (a large portion of which is located in northeastern Arizona) declared a state of emergency as a proactive measure to deal with the COVID-19 crisis.

 Arizona Governor Doug Ducey declared a public health emergency on March 12.
 Dr. Cara Christ, director of ADHS, said there were no plans to limit large public gatherings as governors in other states have done.
 As of March 12, there were nine confirmed cases of coronavirus in Arizona, including five from the same household in Pinal County (reportedly the household of the healthcare worker announced as being positive for COVID-19 on March 6).